Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - Expressing your enthusiasm for the position and the company

-Dear [Hiring Manager’s Name],
+Dear [Hiring Manager’s Name]

-I am writing to inform you of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-Being highly skilled and experienced person in your field I believe that I’d be a great fit for this job.
+I am writing to let you know of my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As an extremely skilled and knowledgeable [Your field] I think I’d be a great fit for this role.

-Thank you for considering my application.
-I am looking forward having a conversation with you.
+Thank you for taking the time to consider my application.
+I look forward to getting in touch with you.

 Sincerely,